 Frank Maynard built his Devonshire boat house in 1871 on the riverfront at the east end of Strand-on-the-Green.
 Maynard was one of several boat builders and repairers at Strand.
-He also stored and maintained boats for their owners, supervised moorings and hired out craft for trips and holidays.
-Frank Maynard retired in 1938 but after World War II boat-building was carried out on these premises by Bason & Arnold and then Auto-marine Services.
-Part of the premises became a social club, called variously, the Wheelhouse Club, Chiswick Yacht and Boat Club and Papa Gees but these buildings were demolished in 2004.
+Frank senior died in 1886 and the business was carried on by his widow and sons until Mrs Maynard died ten years later, when his son Frank junior took over as sole proprietor.
+The firm built and repaired boats and also stored and maintained boats for their owners, supervised moorings and hired out craft for trips and holidays.
+Frank Maynard junior retired in 1938 but after World War II boat-building was carried out on these premises by Bason & Arnold and then Auto-marine Services.
+Part of the premises became a social club, called variously, the Wheelhouse Club, Chiswick Yacht and Boat Club and Papa Gees but these buildings were demolished in 2004. amended July 2019

 Miller’s Court, the development of Georgian-style townhouses at the eastern end of Chiswick Mall is on the site of an old bakery.
 This was Chibnall’s bakery, established in the 1880s and taken over by Miller’s in the 1940s.
 It closed in 1966.